legal-i/agent-example/README.md

 	available APIs.
 		- The number of threads and the runs per thread can be configured
 		- Further, a path can be specified for choosing PDF files
-	- The `ExampleRemoteEventService` starts listening to events that are triggered on the API.
+	- The `ExampleEventService` starts listening to events that are triggered on the API.
 		- As an example, he requests a `pong`-Event from the API.
 		- This pong will be sent by the API asynchronously and be visible in the EventHandler
 - SDK entities and methods contain JavaDoc annotations.